brianhouse/sound_art/lectures/06_synthesis.md

   <img src="media/06_11_tremolo_.png" width=600 /><br />
 </p>

 Using `cyc~` in this way is known as a Low-Frequency Oscillator, or LFO.
 Even though it cannot be heard directly, LFOs can change the character of other sounds.
+They can also be used to control larger changes in a patch over time.

-## FM Synthesis
+### FM Synthesis

 While AM synthesis changes the amplitude of another signal, Frequency Modulation (FM) synthesis changes the frequency instead.
 Thus far, we have used static values for the frequencies of our oscillators, other than varying them manually with a Number box or slider.
 However, we can have another oscillator drive this change automatically instead.